eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d6.md

-    As a workaround, we can restrict the AWS_DEFAULT_REGION environment variable to the original AWS semantics where only the REGION is present, and pass the USER into Euca2ools via the AWS_DEFAULT_CREDENTIALS environment variable, which Euca2ools still recognizes but which is no longer recognized by AWS CLI.
+    As a workaround, we can restrict the AWS_DEFAULT_REGION environment variable to the original AWS semantics where only the REGION is present, and pass the USER into Euca2ools via the AWS_DEFAULT_CREDENTIALS environment variable, which Euca2ools still recognizes but which is no longer recognized by AWSCLI.

     ```bash
     access_key=$AWS_ACCESS_KEY_ID